-Here are the changes we are making to be compliant as data controllers in regards to the personal data we collect for our purposes (account name and email, access logs).
+Here are some of the changes we are making to be compliant as data controllers in regards to the personal data we process for our purposes.

-- Pipe accounts can view & edit all the personal data we store (name, email).
+- Pipe accounts can view & edit all the personal data we collect & store (name, email).

-- Pipe accounts can now be deleted together with all the related data (video files & metadata, logs, credentials, etc.) .
+- Pipe accounts can now be instantly deleted together with all the related data (video files & metadata, logs, credentials, etc.).

 - Deleted old data we were storing (ICE candidates from our discontinued WebRTC recording client, old email lists on MailChimp, etc.).

-- Set up a tight retention policy for our website's Apache logs (28 days).
+- Set up a retention policy for our website's Apache logs (1 month).
 Apache logs contain the IP, visited page, GET parameters and the user agent.

-- All personal data is stored in the EU hosted by EU organisations (EmailOctopus) or US organisations (DigitalOcean) for which there's an "adequacy decision" like participating in the Privacy Shield.
+- All personal data is stored in the EU hosted by EU organizations (EmailOctopus) or US organizations (Amazon Web Services, DigitalOcean) for which there's an "adequacy decision" like participating in the EU-US Privacy Shield.

 - Educated all staff on the GDPR.

-- Set up a tight retention policy for personal data associated with expired trial/subscription accounts, data that we collect as a controller (90 days)
+- Set up a retention policy for personal data associated with expired trial/subscription accounts, data that we collect as a controller (1 year), and remove old data.